satrai-lab/comdex/README.md

 We heartily welcome contributions!
 Feel free to submit a pull request.

 ## Contact
-For further inquiries, feel free to reach us at [papadakni@ics.forth.gr].
+For further inquiries, feel free to reach us at [nikolaos.papadakis@telecom-sudparis.eu].

 ## Acknowledgements
 This work is partly based on the NGSI-LD specification developed by ETSI.
 Our sincere thanks to the Greek RTDI Action “RESEARCH-CREATE-INNOVATE” (EΠA𝜈EK 2014-2020), Grant no. T2EΔK-02848 (SmartCityBus), for funding this research.